 Articles written by Dr. Hynan are listed here.

-This book is extremely useful for child custody evaluation (CCE), family law attorneys, and judges.
+This book is extremely useful for child custody evaluation (CCE) (in IL, called allocation of parental responsibilities evaluation), family law attorneys, and judges.
 It contains a great deal of crucial, unique information, including:

 - New CCE-specific research on the Parent-Child Relationship Inventory